MaddyGuthridge/Universal-Controller-Script/docs/usage.md

 * Notes are sent to the selected plugin.

-* Aftertouch is sent to the selected plugin if the plugin is a VST.
+* After-touch is sent to the selected plugin if the plugin is a VST.

 * Pedals are sent to the selected plugin if the plugin is a VST.
 Otherwise, the hold pedal increases note length (the default behavior in FL).